hshsl-training/intro-to-programming/shell_lesson/01-introduction.md

 ---

 ::: {.callout-note}
-All text and materials in these workshiops comes from the Data Carpentries.
+All text and materials in these workshops comes from the Data Carpentries.
 More especifically this lesson follows the Data Carpentries lesson "[Introduction to the Command Line for Genomics](https://datacarpentry.org/shell-genomics/)".

 CDABS has modified this lesson to better fit our techonogical capabilities.
 :::